-The list set out in the is intended to be a guide for authorities as to the types of uses that the Government considers to qualify for relief.
+The list set out in the guidance is intended to be a guide for authorities as to the types of uses that the Government considers to qualify for relief.
 Paragraph 15 says that authorities should determine for themselves whether particular properties not listed are ‘broadly similar in nature’ to those to those listed in the guidance, if so, to consider them eligible for the relief.
 Conversely, properties that are not broadly similar in nature to those listed above should not be eligible for the relief.

 - 4. Are builders’ merchants eligible for the expanded business rate discount?